-Marketing lists may also be created for contacts who have submitted a certain form or given a specific reply on a form field.
-An advanced find can be used to build a list of contacts who submit a form, but a more streamlined approach is to make use of our Campaign Automation tool's Add to List Action or our Form editor's Add to Marketing List action.
+Marketing lists may also be created for Leads or Contacts who have submitted a certain form or given a specific reply on a form field.
+An advanced find can be used to build a list of Leads or Contacts who submit a form, but a more streamlined approach is to make use of our Campaign Automation tool's Add to List Action or our Form editor's Add to Marketing List action.

 The Campaign Automation can automatically and dynamically interact with Leads or Contacts who submit a form, like adding them to CRM Marketing Lists based on the form submission itself or a specific field being filled out.
 You can have the automation entry point be a Submitted Form Trigger, that can have a follow up action of Add to List that will add the automation participant to a CRM Marketing List.

 If the response to a specific field on the form is what is important in determining which Marketing List a Lead or Contact is added to, the automation tool can accomplish this as well.
 It can start with the Submitted Form Trigger that connects to 2 Add to List Actions resulting in a Decision Node appearing.

 The Decision Node settings will then let you specify which Form Field and answer value will add the participant to each Marketing List path.